Phase 1

 What are the benefits of the phased model?

-What is the approach to the curriculum in Phase 1?
+What is the approach to the curriculum in Northgate?

-The curriculum is underpinned by the Early Years Foundation Stage principles and by the content of the National Curriculum for Y1.
+The curriculum is underpinned by the Early Years Foundation Stage principles and, where appropriate, follows the whole school approach to the wider curriculum, building pivotal foundations for future learning.

 What is the approach to the teaching of Early Reading?

-Reading is a focus for Phase One, occurring daily in the form of shared or guided sessions within Key Worker time.
-Phonics lessons are taught discretely every day in small groups.
+Reading is a focus for Northgate, occurring daily in the form of shared or guided sessions within Key Worker time.
+Phonics lessons are taught discretely every day, with pupils who are at risk of falling behind identified and rapid support put into place to catch up.
 Individual children are heard read regularly by teachers and TPs, with key children identified as priority readers.

 The teaching of phonics begins straight away.
 Further information about phonics can be found here.
-We use a highly structured, synthetic phonics programme called Soundswrite.
+We use a highly structured, phonics programme called Sounds-Write.
 This is a systematic, synthetic phonics programme.
 It teaches all key elements of conceptual understanding, factual knowledge, and the three essential skills of blending, segmenting and phoneme manipulation necessary for learning to read and spell.
-Phase One children are grouped by ability, these groups are fluid according to need.
+Northgate children are grouped by ability, these groups are fluid according to need.

-Consistent use of the Soundswrite language by all staff is reflected in all areas of Phase one for the teaching of reading and writing.
+Consistent use of the Sounds-Write language by all staff is reflected in all areas of Northgate for the teaching of reading and writing.
 Writing is taught through many different methods, such as:

 - Story telling